fitsaleem/react-redux/README.md

 the answer is because of we give the same framwork power to the react js by adding extarnel links and libraries

+you can make single page application with react and mobile application with react native